 Spouses of green card holders of categories "A" or "B" can ask for a long-term residence permit for the purpose of joint cohabitation of the family provided that the "A" category green card holder is working on the territory of the CR with the green card for the period of at least 6 months and the "B" category green card holder is working on the territory of the CR with the green card for at least 1 year.

-At the end of 2010 there were 126 issued green cards registered.
+As at the end of 2011, 148 issued green cards were registered.